 Beyond FDI, I also have ongoing projects on the political determinants of exchange rate regimes.
-I have future research agendas involving gulf south trade patterns and historical interpretations of late 19th century monetary politics in the United States.
+I have future research agendas involving historical interpretations of late 19th century monetary politics in the United States.

 My current book project examines the relationship between political institutions in emerging economies and inflows of innovation-intensive foreign direct investment.
-Foreign investment, once rare in the developing world, is now an essential ingredient in any country’s growth strategy.
+Foreign investment is now an essential ingredient in developing countries' growth strategies.
 Most analyses of FDI in developing countries treat FDI flows and stocks as uniform.
 However, not all FDI is created equal.
 Different sectors and firm activities vary widely in their ability to contribute to development processes, and the landscape of global FDI flows is changing.
 Multinational corporations increasingly locate R&D facilities in developing countries, and competition for innovative FDI is intense.
 As multinationals seek out global talent and develop ever more complex production chains, developing country governments increasingly seek to attract innovation-intensive forms of investment.
 What determines whether countries will succeed?

 I argue that the policies implemented by developing governments and the investment promotion institutions through which these policies are channeled are crucial for determining the investment profiles of firms.
 More importantly, I show that adaptive industrial policies which move developing countries to higher value-added activities can be effective even in an era of multinational production.
 Drawing on large datasets with sector-specific and firm-level investment data, I illuminate the ways in which governments have succeeded and failed in integrating multinational investment into development trajectories.
-I also include a case study analysis of Ireland, which through the last twenty-five years has managed to attract innovation-intensive FDI.
+I also include a case study analysis of Ireland, which through the last twenty-five years has managed to attract some innovation-intensive FDI.
 The Irish case, while subtle and complex, illustrates how host country policies and institutions can influence both the character of incoming investment and how firm investment profiles change over time.
+This book is under contract at MIT Press.